Linear Attention for Joint Power Optimization and User-Centric Clustering in Cell-Free Networks: Training Setup

-Our training strategy follows a supervised learning paradigm with online label generation, also referred to as learning with dynamic supervision \cite{pham2021meta,wang2020learning}.
-In this framework, ground-truth labels are computed on-the-fly during training based on the model’s intermediate decisions.
-Notably, the model does not take channel coefficients as input; instead, their effect is encapsulated in the optimal power labels.
-By learning directly from these labels, the network implicitly captures the propagation characteristics of the environment and learns to map \ac{UE}-\ac{AP} spatial configurations to clustering and power-allocation decisions.
-As a result, the model effectively approximates the max-min \ac{SE} solution at inference time without requiring any explicit optimization.
+{Notably, the model does not take channel coefficients as input; instead, their effect is captured through the optimal power labels.
+By learning from these labels, the network maps \ac{UE}-\ac{AP} spatial configurations to clustering and power allocation decisions across different network configurations and user loads, effectively approximating the max-min \ac{SE} policy at inference time without requiring instantaneous channel information. }